-(Only in Malaysia this happens on a regular basis and it is not a laughing matter.
-After all this country is best of the best when it comes to corruption free Government and corruption fighting agencies, eh?.
+(News snippet – only in Malaysia this happens on a regular basis and it is not a laughing matter.
+After all, this country is best of the best when it comes to corruption-free Government and corruption fighting agencies, eh?.
 Cartoon source: http://johnnyongcartoons.blogspot.com/)

-Whilst we are largely pre-occupied with MH370 tragedy and have been keeping up our hopes for some kind of closure, some Malaysian politicians have been having some strange itchiness and have been trying to outdo each other in making themselves looking like an ass in public.
-Hmmm, is this the real reason why that old man, if given a chance, wanted to censor the internet?
+Whilst we are largely preoccupied with MH 370 tragedy and have been keeping up our hopes for some kind of closure, some Malaysian politicians have been having some strange itchiness and have been trying to outdo each other in making themselves to look like an ass in public.

 It’s very obvious that some people in the country still living in a cocoon (perhaps high on coconut water).
 It must be one hard cocoon that they are living in as evident from this:-